Equipment Inventory Control - Residence Halls

 FORMS, RECORDS AND COMMUNICATION

-A. The Room Condition Report (RCR) is available in the Residential Life Office.
+A. The Room Condition Report (RCR) is available online through the Residential Life maintenance reporting portal.
 The entering conditions section of the RCR will be completed by the student prior to a student occupying a residential room or apartment.
 The RCR will be recorded online as a digital record retrievable by any staff member with access to the RL Staff online resource.
 It will provide all information pertinent to the condition of a room/apartment/lounge and the equipment it contains.
 The student will agree to the conditions reported online upon submission of the form